Nick Wilson Was Mastermind Sending John Hennigan Home

 — SURVIVOR (@survivorcbs) November 21, 2018

 Nick’s decision to split the votes despite not having the numbers was a risky move.
-He, however, has positioned himself in a pretty great place as Alec – a member of the Goliaths – likes Nick and wants to work with him.
+He, however, has positioned himself in a pretty great place as Alec, a member of the Goliaths, likes Nick and wants to work with him.

 This relationship is why Alec made the decision to spill the beans on the plan to vote out Christian in the first place.
 It was this relationship and Alec sharing too much information that put Nick in a position where he knew he needed to make moves to save Christian if he wanted to continue to work with him.